 In order to provide legal advice and representation, I need to collect and hold personal information.
-This may be your personal data or information relating to other parties involved in the matter.
-I will take all possible steps to protect personal information.
-I will ensure that I do not do anything that may infringe your rights or undermine your trust.
-This privacy notice describes the information I collect about you, how it is used and shared, and your rights regarding it.
+This may be your personal data or information relating to other parties involved in the matter in which you instruct me.
+I will take all reasonable steps to protect personal information.
+This privacy notice describes the information I collect, how it is used and shared, and your rights regarding it.